China Telecom: History

-Expansion outside Mainland China
+Expansion outside mainland China

 China Telecom (Europe) said on 23 October 2008 it would expand its Asian and European services, aiming to increase its market share in Europe.
 China Telecom (Europe) became part of China Telecom Corp., Ltd. in 2013.

 In 2008, China Telecom acquired China Unicom (Macau).
 The subsidiary was renamed to China Telecom (Macau) In 2015, China Telecom (Macau) acquired a 4G LTE license from the Macau S.A.R. authority.
 The 4G service started in the same year.

 In May 2011, China Telecom formed a strategic partnership with the German software group SAP to offer a cloud-based version of SAP's business software to small and medium companies in China.

+In October 2015, China Telecom worked with SAP to create SAP Anywhere, although it was sunset by 2018 so SAP could focus on other more established services.

 China Telecom, in partnership with Vodafone, was one of the bidders for a license in the newly opened mobile telecommunications market in Myanmar.

 U.S. sanctions

 In January 2021, China Telecom was delisted from the NYSE in response to a US executive order.
 The same year, the Federal Communications Commission (FCC) revoked China Telecom's operating license in the U.S. for national security reasons.
 However, China Telecom (Americas) Corp plans to keep offering other services on United States soil.
 In March 2022, the FCC designated China Telecom (Americas) Corp a national security threat.
+In April 2024, the FCC ordered U.S. units of China Telecom to discontinue operations in the country.
+The FCC previously found that China Telecom used Border Gateway Protocol vulnerabilities to misroute U.S. internet traffic on at least six occasions.
+In December 2024, the United States Department of Commerce moved to crack down on China Telecom's cloud and internet routing business in the U.S. In March 2025, the United States House Select Committee on Strategic Competition between the United States and the Chinese Communist Party initiated an inquiry into China Telecom and issued subpoenas for company records in April 2025.